 Air cargo has been particularly impacted by strong and consistent growth of e-commerce activity over the past decade, which has only intensified during the COVID-19 global pandemic.
 Expedited carriers are critical linkages in the transport of e-commerce goods, comprised of smaller companies contracting with FedEx, UPS and Amazon to transport air cargo statewide with ground and air modes.
 These companies are particularly important to rural areas, using primarily small planes to deliver letters and packages to/from the metro hubs.
-For e-commerce, expedited carriers contract with the Amazon/Prime supply, for example, to deliver goods.
+For e-commerce parcels, expedited carriers often contract with Amazon/Prime, for example, to deliver goods.